alexamies/chinesedict-js/README.md

 ## Using the module in your own projects

 Follow the instructions here to use the chinesedict-js in your own module.
-Refer to the demo examples and tests if you get stuck.
+Refer to the demo examples if you get stuck.

 ### Setup